ricketytoc/tp/docs/DeveloperGuide.md

 Step 1.
 The user executes `find n/alex bernice` to find all employees that either contain the full word `alex` or `bernice` in their name.
 `FindCommandParser` parses the user input and creates a `FindCommand`.

-Step2.
+Step 2.
 Then `FindCommand` is executed, and it will call `Model#updateFilteredPersonList()` to update the filtered list in the model to only include employees whose names contain either the full word `alex` or `bernice`.

 The following sequence diagram illustrates how the find feature works: